Deploy using Validium CLI

 }

-The Solidity smart contract contains three functions:
+The Solidity smart contract contains four functions:

 increment